Tips for Drinking More Water

 Sip a glass of water with meals and continue to hydrate your body between meals.
 Often times when we feel hungry, our bodies are really just in need of water rather than calories.

 Many people complain that they don’t like the way water tastes.
-Flavored water is especially great when you’re dining out or entertaining.
+Flavored water is a great solution if you are wondering how to drink water when you don’t like it.
 You still feel as if you’re indulging in a delicious drink, but with far less calories.

 When you cut out the calories of cocktails, soda, or other sugary drinks that are often present on restaurant menus (and even in our homes) you can afford to indulge more on your meal.
 If you still feel compelled to order a drink, ask for a glass of water in addition to your beverage of choice.

-1. Add a drop or two of 100% pure essential oil to your glass.
-Essential oils are a great calorie-free and sugar-free flavor option.
+Essential oils are a great calorie-free and sugar-free flavor option for flavoring water if you’re getting bored with plain water.
 This is my favorite trick because it hardly takes any time at all and I can take care of it on the go.

-- My favorite water flavors are: orange, grapefruit, lemon, lime, or peppermint.
+- My favorite essential oil water flavors are: orange, grapefruit, lemon, lime, or peppermint.
 I also like to combine mint and lemon or mint and grapefruit.

 - Look for essential oils that are 100% certified pure therapeutic grade, they will not contain additives, chemicals, or filler products.